Additional opportunities

 The TEACH Fellowship will be launched in Taiwan in 2023 by the Association of International Cultural and Educational Exchange Taiwan (AICEE).
 TEACH Fellowship invites American certified teachers to teach mostly in K-12 schools in Taiwan to create an immersed bilingual and cultural learning environment for Taiwanese students and to enhance cultural and educational exchanges between Taiwan and the United States.

-• Deadline: Opens early January 2023; application deadline March 6
+• Deadline: Opens early January; application deadline early March

 • Focus: Teaching English as a Second Language